Navigation

 There are three ways to start or focus an application in Omakub:

-1. Press Alt + 1 to start the first application in the dock (Chrome, by default), Alt + 2 to start the second (Terminal), and so on.
-If the application is already open, it'll receive focus.
+to start the second (Terminal), and so on.
+If the application is already open, it'll receive focus. - Launch any application using Ulauncher by pressing

-3. Press Super to reveal the dock, then use the mouse to start the application.
+to reveal the dock, then use the mouse to start the application.
 You can see every application installed on the system by clicking on the Show Apps icon at the very right.

-You can always close an application using Super + W.
+You can always close an application using Super + W

 This is what Ulauncher looks like in action: